 - The processing and payment of awards and associated legal costs are duly effected on foot of determinations by the Board. - The associated administrative systems, procedures and practices of the Board are adequate and applied in practice.

-This audit was completed in May 2017 and the Comptroller's certificate of satisfaction dated 24/10/2017 is attached in appendix (f).
+This audit was completed in September and October, 2020 and the Comptroller's certificate of satisfaction dated the 30th October, 2020 is attached at Appendix (a).

 Publications

 The following publications have been issued by the Board.